RSM2001/sem_coursework/use-cases/use-case-2.md

 As a geography teacher I want to be able to see a list of the cities in the world, in a continent, in a region, in a country and in a district, all organised by largest population to smallest.
-I also want to be able to see the top N populated cities in the world, in a continent, in a region, in a country and in a district,where N is provided by me, so that my students can complete their urbanisation projects.
+I also want to be able to see the top N populated cities in the world, in a continent, in a region, in a country and in a district, where N is provided by me.
+Finally, I want to know the population of people, people living in cities, and people not living in cities in each continent, each region and each country so that my students can complete their urbanisation projects.

 ### Scope